 De Pere Pediatric Dentistry - Dentist for Kids

-With advanced pediatric dental training and equipment, Ledgeview Dental Care has been recognized as a leading pediatric dental provider in De Pere and the surrounding communities.
-While most dentists refer their pediatric cases, Dr. Cole stockheimer is equipped to treat your child's dental issues directly in our office.
+With pediatric dental training and equipment, Ledgeview Dental Care has been recognized as a qualified pediatric dental provider in De Pere and the surrounding communities.
+While we do refer some pediatric cases, Dr. Cole stockheimer is equipped to provide dental exams and cleanings for children.
 By specializing in pedodontics, we can provide a true "family" practice where we address the dental needs of your entire family in our De Pere office location.

 A Window to Your Child’s Health